Coronavirus FAQ: I didn't get the latest COVID vaccine. Should I? And if so ... when?

 Kates says the FDA Commissioner has the authority to approve and authorize new formulations of COVID vaccines and the CDC Director has the authority to set recommendations for the public.
 "Messaging around vaccines is an important [U.S. Department of Health and Human Services] function, and the frequency, cadence, content, and channels of such messaging will set the scene for how vaccines are received by the public."

-And while doctors' offices often no longer stock COVID vaccines, says Rebecca Weintraub,many pharmacies do, and you can often schedule an appointment on line.
+And while doctors' offices often no longer stock COVID vaccines, Weintraub says, many pharmacies do.
+And you can often schedule an appointment on line.
 If you are insured, your insurance will cover the cost so long as the pharmacy or doctor is in network.
 No insurance?
 Call your local health department to ask about free or low-cost options.
 (Without insurance the cost is over $200 — the federal government no longer covers the cost for everyone as it did at the height of the pandemic.)

 Fran Kritz is a health policy reporter based in Washington, D.C., and a regular contributor to NPR.
 She also reports for the Washington Post and Verywell Health.
 Find her on Twitter: @fkritz